English name: Common Wolf Snake (aka: “Common House Snake”, “House Wolf Snake”)

 Habitat: Naturally found in forest, but has become common in urban areas near small pockets of trees.
 The Common Wolf Snake is often found inside homes, where it preys on geckos and small rodents.
 It is semi-arboreal and can be seen climbing walls at night.

-Contribution to the ecosystem: The Common Wolf Snake helps control lizard populations, especially geckos and skinks.
+Contribution to the ecosystem: The Common Wolf Snake mostly eats geckos and skinks.
 It also feeds on frogs, small mice and baby rats in the home.
 This snake is eaten by larger snakes and monitors.

 Danger to humans: This small snake is completely harmless to humans.

 Conservation status and threats: No known conservation threats.
 The Common Wolf Snake was recently found to have colonized Christmas Island in the Indian Ocean, where it is negatively impacting local skink populations and is regarded as an invasive species.

 Interesting facts: The Common Wolf Snake has a number of special adaptations in its teeth that may help it to swallow hard-bodied, smooth prey like skinks.
 These include enlarged front teeth to help encircle the skink and prevent it from getting out of the mouth, short spatulate middle teeth to help catch under the skink’s scales, and long blade-like rear teeth to slice through the hard scales of the skink.